 "Everyone in contact with children has a role to play in their protection.
 They can only do so confidently and effectively if they are aware, have the necessary understanding of, and the opportunity to develop, practice and implement key skills.
 Organisations providing sporting activities for children have a responsibility to provide training and development opportunities for staff and volunteers".
 UNICEF provides a high quality resource for all organisations to use:

-https://www.unicef.org.uk/wp.content/uploads/2014/10/International-Safeg uards-for-Children-in-Sport-version-to-view-online.pdf
+International-Safeguards-for-Children-in-Sport-version-to-view-online.pdf know how to report their concerns.

 Everybody working with children and young people in sport needs to be provided with education and learning opportunities in order to: